-Grantees may request timeline extensions if the project is expected to exceed the Trail Completion Date.
-Generally speaking, extensions will be limited to no more than an additional 90 days.
+Grantees may request timeline extensions must be formally requested by grantees should the project's completion date be anticipated to surpass the designated Trail Completion Date.
+It is generally mandated that such extensions be restricted to a maximum duration of ninety additional days.
 Extensions shall be considered at the discretion of GADNR and FHWA.
 All formal requests will be reviewed by GADNR and FHWA.
-Extension requests shall be made no fewer than 90-days prior to the established Trail Completion Date.
+Extension requests shall be made no fewer than 90 days prior to the established Trail Completion Date.
 If the extension request is granted, the Grantee must sign an Amended Project Agreement.